LLNL/Curvallis/README.md

    - **--do_integral**

    Plot the integral of the specified --fit_curve functions.
 Some integral equations are questionable.
 Unsure if this works with multiple fit_types.

+   - **--print_E2P**

+   Assume that the 1D data given is energy data and print out the corresponding pressure data into a file.
+This file name is set by the '--presure_file_name' commandline argument.

+   - **--print_P2B**

+   Assume that the 1D data given is pressure data and print out the corresponding bulk modulus data into a file.
+This file name is set by the '--bulk_mod_file_name' commandline argument.

+   - **--print_theta2gamma**

+   Assume that the 1D data given is Debye temperature data (theta data) and print out the corresponding Gruneisen gamma data into a file.
+This file name is set by the '--gamma_file_name' commandline argument.

    - **--region_bound _bound_ _bound_ ...**